 To evaluate the applicability of our model, we trained models for four different tasks: transport (grasp by the handle), handover (grasp away from the handle), pour (grasp away from opening), and open (grasp away from lid).
-We trained the CNN on a synthetic, hand-annotated dataset.
+We trained CNNs on a synthetic, hand-annotated dataset.
 We constructed this dataset by annotating 3D object meshes with task constraints (Fig. 3, left), and generating random views of random configurations of those object synthetically (Fig. 3, right).
-We rendered simulated depth images using the BlenSor sensor simulation framework [6], which provides a realistic depth-camera sensor model.
-This process allowed us to produce a large training dataset while keeping the annotation effort within reason.
+We rendered simulated depth images using the BlenSor sensor simulation framework [8], which provides a realistic depthcamera sensor model.
+This process allowed us to produce 5000 training images while keeping the annotation effort within reason.
+We trained one CNN for each of the four tasks listed above.

 We tested our method on a robot composed of a 7-DOF articulated arm, and a three-finger gripper from Robotiq.
 Depth data are provided by a Kinect 1 camera that is rigidly connected to the robot base.
 In this experiment, we executed thirty-two grasps on novel objects that differed in size and shape from those used for training.
 We computed task constraints by submitting a single depth image to the CNN.
-We computed the grasp (hand pose and preshape) using the geometric model, restricting it to points marked as task-compatible by the CNN.
+We computed the grasp (hand pose and preshape) using the geometric model, restricting it to points marked as taskcompatible by the CNN.
 We executed thirty-two tests with a single object on the table.
 Success was established if the constraints computed by the CNN correctly matched the task's constraints (evaluated by inspection) and if the robot was able to transport the object to a basket situated 80cm away from the center of the workspace.
 Twenty-two of these grasps were successful, yielding a 69% success rate.
 Fig. 4 illustrates sample results.